People

 hectormartinezluna@college.harvard.edu

-Héctor is a freshman at Harvard College studying Molecular and Cellular Biology.
+Héctor is a sophomore at Harvard College studying Molecular and Cellular Biology.
 His research focuses on chemo proteomics as a means to detect off-target small molecule interactions.
 In his free time, he enjoys reading, going to museums, and bowling with friends.

 Janice Wong

-Janice is currently a junior at Harvard University and studying Molecular and Cellular Biology.
+Janice is currently a senior at Harvard University and studying Molecular and Cellular Biology.
 In the lab, she works on exploring the mechanism of reductive stress in cancer cells.
 In her free time, she enjoys doing graphic design, baking, and walking along the Charles River.

 Samay Trivedi

-Samay is currently a sophomore at the University of Massachusetts Amherst, pursuing a Bachelor of Science in Biochemistry and Molecular Biology.
+Samay is currently a junior at the University of Massachusetts Amherst, pursuing a Bachelor of Science in Biochemistry and Molecular Biology.
 His research is centralized around chemoproteomics, and investigating small covalent staple molecules.
 In his free time, he enjoys spending time with his family, playing with his dog, and trying out new food spots.

 Yuchen Huang